Skip to content

 Representative: Ahmed® Glaucoma Valve (AGV)

 Mechanism: A pressure-regulating valve is built into the plate.
-The valve closes at an intraocular pressure of 8 mmHg or less, preventing excessive filtration immediately after surgery
+The valve closes at intraocular pressure ≤8 mmHg, preventing early postoperative overfiltration

-Disadvantages: Long-term intraocular pressure reduction is slightly inferior to non-valved type (maintaining IOP <18 mmHg at 5 years: approximately 50%) 15)
+Disadvantages: Long-term intraocular pressure reduction is slightly inferior to non-valved types (maintaining IOP <18 mmHg at 5 years: approximately 50%)15)

 Representative: Baerveldt® Glaucoma Implant

 Mechanism: No valve mechanism.
-The tube is completely ligated with an absorbable suture (Vicryl®) during surgery, and several Sherwood slits (temporary leakage holes) are created to ensure early partial outflow.
+The tube is completely ligated intraoperatively with an absorbable suture (Vicryl®), and several Sherwood slits (temporary leakage holes) are created to ensure early partial outflow

-Advantages: Excellent long-term intraocular pressure reduction (maintaining IOP <18 mmHg at 5 years: approximately 70%).
-Achievable IOP is lower 15)
+Advantages: Superior long-term intraocular pressure reduction (maintaining IOP <18 mmHg at 5 years: approximately 70%).
+Achievable IOP is lower15)

-Disadvantages: There is a period of high intraocular pressure for about 1 month after surgery.
-Risk of hypotony is higher than valved type (4.5% vs 0.4%) 12)
+Disadvantages: There is a period of elevated intraocular pressure for about 1 month postoperatively.
+Risk of hypotony is higher than valved types (4.5% vs 0.4%)12)

-Postoperative management: For about 1 month until the absorbable suture dissolves, glaucoma eye drops are used concurrently to manage intraocular pressure.
+Postoperative management: For about 1 month until the absorbable suture dissolves, glaucoma eye drops are used concurrently for IOP control

 Specifications of Domestically Approved Devices